 1983 - Desai et al.(India) report increased incidence of goiter in endemic fluorosis areas.

-1985 - Clark and Gerend use fluoride as TSH analogue in human thyroid cancers.
+1985 - Clark and Gerend (USA) use fluoride as TSH analogue in human thyroid cancers.

-1988 - Zhao publishes first results of investigations into mutual interactive effects of fluoride and iodine in goitre and dental fluorosis.
+1988 - Zhao (China) publishes first results of investigations into mutual interactive effects of fluoride and iodine in goiter and dental fluorosis.

 1988 - Guan et al. report on synergistic effects of iodine deficiency and fluoride excess in rat thyroid.

-1991 - Lin Fa-Fu et al. report that a low iodine intake coupled with "high" (0.88ppm) fluoride intake excaberates the central nervous lesions and the somatic developmental disturbance of iodine deficiency.
+1991 - Lin Fa-Fu et al. (China) report that a low iodine intake coupled with "high" (0.88ppm) fluoride intake excaberates the central nervous lesions and the somatic developmental disturbance of iodine deficiency.
 The authors considered the possibility that "excess" fluoride ion affected normal de-iodination.
-Fluorides caused increase of reverse T3 (rT3) and elevated TSH levels, as well as increased I131 uptake (see: Bachinskii et al, 1985).
+Fluorides (dose-dependently) cause increase of reverse T3 (rT3) and elevated TSH levels, as well as increased I131 uptake (see: Bachinskii et al, 1985).

 1991 - Delemer et al. show that fluoroaluminate (AlF4-) and TSH have additive effects.

 1993 - Brtko et al. find that fluoride inhibits binding of 125I-T3 to its receptor in rat liver nuclei.

 1993 - Desai et al. investigate 22,276 people in India and find dental fluorosis and goiter significantly and positively correlated.

 1994 - Tezelmann et al. report that fluoride, by increasing the intracellular cAMP concentration, causes desensitization of the thyroid stimulating hormone receptor (TSHr).
 No specific thyroid factor(s) other than increased levels of cAMP are required for TSHr desensitization.